JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 I have suggested that actuaries who are competent coders will differentiate both companies and individuals.
 Coding ability will be useful no matter what tools you utilize everyday (e.g. Python/R/C++/etc. and associated packages) and all of those communities and tools contribute to moving actuarial processes out of the Spreadsheet Age.

-However, I'd like to motivate why Julia is an excellent programming language for actuaries to learn and use it as the *holotype* for the modern actuarial process.
+However, I'd like to motivate why Julia is an excellent programming language for actuaries to learn and introduce the community to this powerful, widely adopted, and enjoyable tool.

 ## Julia Overview